 A hungry or tired kid is a grumpy kid, much like me actually!

-5. Plan it Together
+5. Plan A Trip Together

-The best way to get your kids interested and excited is to have them involved in the travel planning process.
+Sit down with all members of your family and talk about your trip beforehand and plan together.
+This is the best way to get your kids interested and excited is to have them involved in the travel planning process.

 Memorable trips are those where each member of your family gets to experience something they love.